Soucouyant: Yoruba Origins

-In The Bahamas there is a similar thing known as the Hag.
-The Hag, which is the same as the Soucouyant but with a different name, is very similar to the traditional definition of the Yoruba witch, known as Aje.
-Many Bahamians who descended from the Yoruba referred to old Congolese women as witches who shed their skins in the night and sucked your blood.
+It is likely the origin of the Soucouyant as well as the Bahamian "Hag" have a strong connection to the Aje, or the witch of the Yoruba people.
+The Hag, which is similar to the Soucouyant, is very similar to the traditional definition of the Aje.
+Many Bahamians who descended from the Yoruba referred to old Congolese women as witches who shed their skins in the night and sucked human blood.
 This have many parallels to the Yoruba Aje with a few differences.
-Among the Yoruba, the Aje left her body and turned into an animal, but the Hag sheds her skin and turns into a ball of fire.
+Among the Yoruba, the Aje leaves her body and turns into an animal, but the Hag sheds her skin and turns into a ball of fire.
 Both the Hag and the Aje are associated with old women, leaving their bodies behind and sucking blood.
-It is likely the origin of the Hag and the Soucouyant have a strong connection to the Aje, or the witch of the Yoruba people.

-For more about the Bahamian Hag, read "Items of Folk-lore from Bahama Negroes by Clavel published in 1904.
+Items of Folk-lore from Bahama Negroes, written by Clavel and published in 1904, describes the Bahamian version.
 The parallels of the Bahamian Hag and Yoruba was made during the 19th century by Alfred Burdon Ellis in his book about the Yoruba published in 1894.
 But he associated it with the Yoruba spirit of nightmare, known as Shigidi.

-For more about the Yoruba Aje, read Divining the self by Velma E Love, who describes the Aje as: "a blood-sucking, wicked, dreadful cannibal who transforms herself into a bird at night and flies to distant places, to hold nocturnal meetings with her fellow witches."
+In Divining the self, Velma E Love describes the Aje as "a blood-sucking, wicked, dreadful cannibal who transforms herself into a bird at night and flies to distant places, to hold nocturnal meetings with her fellow witches."

-The Bahamian Hag as described by Clavel:"when a hag enters your house, she always shed her skin.
+The Bahamian Hag as described by Clavel: "when a hag enters your house, she always shed her skin.
 When you first see her, she appears like the flame of a candle floating about; in some way, she puts you to sleep, and resumes her body (but without the skin); she then lies on you, and sucks away every drop of blood that God has put in you."
 There are more references to the Bahamian Hag in Folk-tales of Andros Island, Bahamas, published in 1918 by Elsie Clews Parsons that are the same as the 1904 version of Clavel, but the Hags can also be men.